-What is share of voice?
+What is Share of Voice?

-There are several ways to calculate the digital share of voice, but the most common method is to take the number of interactions for your brand and divide it by the total number of interactions for all brands in the same data set.
-For example, if Brand A has 100 social brand mentions and 1,000 mentions for all brands in its category, Brand A’s DSOV would be 10%.
+There are various methods to calculate the digital share of voice, but a common approach involves dividing the number of interactions for your brand by the total number of interactions for all brands within the same data set.
+For instance, if Brand A has 100 social brand mentions and 1,000 mentions for all brands in its category, Brand A’s digital share of voice would be 10%.

-Why is share of voice important?
+Why is Share of Voice Important?